sodrooome/pure-datastructures/docs/references.md

 # API References

+All about concise API references manual for `pure-datastructures`, with the detail about classes, function, return types or arguments.

 ### *`procedure_search_obj(**kwargs)`*

 - Search any value / elements through Stack, List and Queue. return `False` if there's a value otherwise return `True`.